 - Incorrect.
 The original painting by William Morris Hunt is in the public domain, therefore it is permissible to make copies of the original work without permission.
 However, the copyright of the photograph belongs to the photographer or the institution/person who commissioned the photograph.

 - Incorrect.
 Usually the copyright of a photograph belongs to the photographer.
 However, in this instance it is a commissioned work by the Museum of Fine Arts, Boston, Massachusetts as the website provides a clear link to obtain licensing permissions for reusing the image.

 - Museum of Fine Arts, Boston, Massachusetts.

 - Correct.
 The copyright of this image belongs to the Museum as indicated by the link to obtain licensing permissions for reuse, notwithstanding the fact that the original painting is in the public domain.

 - Incorrect.
 The original painting is in the public domain, and it is permissible for a photographer to make a copy (photograph) of a work in the public domain.
 However, if the photographer does not release the work into the public domain or provide an open content license, the photograph is all rights reserved.
 Projects like the Wikimedia Foundation argue that copyrighting faithful reproductions of works in the public domain is an assault on the public domain and will host a version of the image on the Commons.

 - William Morris Hunt, the original artist.

-- Do the same provisions for term of copyright apply to photographs of a work in the public domain?
+- Do the same provisions for the term of copyright still apply to a photograph of a work that is in the public domain?

 - Incorrect.
 Generally speaking the answer is yes, however the specific term of the copyright of films and photographs may differ from standard duration of copyrighted works depending on your national copyright legislation.
 In some countries the term is calculated from the date of publication and not from the year in which the copyright holder dies.
 Consult your national legislation.